-The first run you tackle when that fall-like feeling hits is arguably the best of the year.
+The first run you tackle when that fall-like feeling hits you is arguably the best of the year.
 The familiar scene: The door closes behind you, and a gentle breeze kisses your cheeks and ruffles some leaves.
 The once-despised heaviness in the air is missing, and you wonder if — for just a brief moment — you should be wearing more clothes.
-Then it hits you: Autumn is a thing.
-A thing that you love.
-And it’s about to remind you how head-over-heels in love you are with the sport.
+Then it hits you: Autumn is a thing, a thing that you love.
+And, it’s about to remind you how head-over-heels in love you are with the sport.

 There are no two-ways around it: Summer feels like it lasts forever when you’re a runner.
-Some days, that can be a good thing.
-The season is filled with wonderful tidbits, but it’s also filled with humidity, excessive sweating, and for the pavement pounding-inclined, mile after mile of discomfort and sometimes, dread.
+Sure, the summer season is filled with wonderful tidbits, but it’s also filled with humidity, excessive sweating, and for the pavement pounding-inclined, mile after mile of discomfort and sometimes, dread.

 Here are some things to look forward to about running in the fall: